 The first thing to do if you’ve been involved in a car accident is to report it.
 The insurer will then inspect the damages, either by sending an inspector or having you drive the car to their inspection station, depending on whether or not your car is drivable.
 The insurer will provide an estimate, which may or may not cover the entire cost of the repairs.

 Remember that, even though the insurer may recommend a mechanic, you are always free to select your own mechanic to make the repairs.
 If your mechanic accepts the insurer’s estimate, you’re all set!
 If not, they may be able to work out the cost directly with the adjuster.
 In some instances, if you can’t settle on an amount with the insurance company, you either have to accept it or file a suit.
 This is when an experienced car accident attorney will definitely come in handy.

 Chattanooga Car Accident Attorney

-If you live in Chattanooga or Knoxville, TN and have been involved in a car accident, don’t hesitate to contact McMahan Law Firm, today.
+If you live in Chattanooga and have been involved in a car accident, don’t hesitate to contact McMahan Law Firm, today.
 We’ll provide a free case evaluation to help set you on the path towards the settlement you deserve.